Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 4. Why the French Love/Hate Napoleon

-Some 200 years ago, on 5 May 1821, Napoleon died in exile on the island of St Helena, an ignominious end for someone who had ruled most of Europe and whose conquests would make him a household name.
+Some 200 years ago, on 5 May 1821, Emperor Napoleon Bonaparte died in exile on the island of St Helena, an ignominious end for someone who had ruled most of Europe and whose conquests would make him a household name.

 No one can deny his accomplishments but still, two centuries after his death, no one can agree on whether he was a brilliant ruler or an evil dictator.
 He remains as controversial as ever.